marctheshark3/UCF-NLP-Bullydetection/README.md

     ...
     $ . ~/pythonenv/CAP6640_PROJ/bin/activate
     (CAP6640_PROJ)$ python3 -m pip install -r requirements.txt
+    ...
+    (CAP6640_PROJ)$ python3 devtools/dataset_stats.py

 #### Project proposal			[]

+The proposal, as submitted, is included in the project as the `proposal.tex` and `proposal.bib` files.
+Typesetting with LaTeX requires the files `acmcopyright.sty` and `sig-alternate-05-2015.cls`.

 #### Text tokenization			Feb 24 []

+The *NLTK* library has been added to the list of requirements for the project.

 #### Text processing			Mar 1 []
 #### Classifier				Mar 15 []
 #### Hyperparameter tuning		Mar 22 []